 Marketing is a broad term that covers a wide range of business activities including promotions, public relations, advertising, sales, product planning and market research.
 The extent of tax deductions on marketing costs depends on the classification of these costs.
 For example, some businesses do not categorize sales activities as a marketing cost.
 The categorization determines whether the company can claim a tax deduction for these expenses.

 Marketing expenses such as gifts and promotional items (see Quality Logo Products for examples) may not always be tax deductible.
-If you host a potential client at a restaurant or give gifts to prospects or customers, you may not deduct the full cost.
-More specifically, if you take a customer out to lunch, you can only deduct the customer’s meal cost; your own meal will not qualify.
+You may not deduct the full cost if you host a potential client at a restaurant or give gifts to prospects or customers.
+More specifically, if you take a customer out to lunch, you can only deduct the customer’s meal cost; your meal will not qualify.
 The rationale here is that while you may be taking the client out to win them over, you too are in on the fun.
 At least, that’s what the IRS believes.

-By default, the law imposes a tax on every gift individual gifts to someone.
+By default, the law imposes a tax on every gift individual gift to someone.
 The donor is responsible for paying this tax.
-The gift could take various forms including property and money.
-The tax also applies to less obvious gifts such as the selling of an item at below its full value and issuing a loan at subsidized or no interest rate.
+The gift could take various forms, including property and money.
+The tax also applies to less obvious gifts, such as selling an item below its full value and issuing a loan at a subsidized or no interest rate.
 That being said, tax laws are designed in a way that allows everyone to make up to a certain dollar amount of gifts each year.

 The price tag the IRS attaches to each gift is determined by its fair market value.
 Fair market value is what one would pay for the item when neither the buyer or seller is under duress.
 This thus excludes a fire sale.
 Ordinarily, the fair market value is the gift’s appraised value or its value when compared to similar items sold at the same point in time.
 There’s no dispute on the value of cash since it’s self-evident.

-Gift tax laws also allow a married couple to transfer property and money between themselves freely.
-Individuals can gift their spouse with as much property or money as they wish without worrying about gift tax implications.
+Gift tax laws also allow married couples to freely transfer property and money between themselves.
+Individuals can gift their spouse as much property or money as they wish without worrying about gift tax implications.
 There is, however, an exception: noncitizen spouses.
 Noncitizen spouses have limited to $149,000 in gifts annually.
 Anything beyond that is subject to tax.

 Somewhat similar limitations apply to gifts covering medical expenses.
 A donor will be exempt from the gift tax if the money for the health insurance of medical care expenses is paid directly to the insurance company or medical facility.